 - I: Sequence generator transformation will not allow Input columns.

 - O: Columns that are check-marked under this section are the sequence generator transformation Output columns.
 If you unchecked any column then, that column will not be available to load in the target table.

-Below screenshot will show you the list of available options in the Properties tab.
+The below screenshot will show you the list of available options in the Informatica Sequence generator transformation Properties tab.

 - Start Value: Please specify the value you want to start with.
 For example 1 for ID’s or Primary key value of starting or Maximum value plus one.

 - Incremented By: Please specify the value you want to use as sequence incremented.
 For example, 1 means value will be incremented by 1 (1, 2, 3, …..) or if you specify 2 then values will be 2, 4, 6, 8…

 - End Value: Please specify the end value here.
 For example, if you specify 10 as End Value then, a sequence will stop when it reaches 10.

 - Current Value: Please specify the Current value here.
 For example, if you specify 3 as the current Value, then the sequence will start from 3 and increment the value using Incremented By option until it reaches End Value.
 Once it reaches the End value, it will repeat the cycle starting from Start Value